-We may not be able to eliminate the uncertainty and fear that abound lately, but that doesn’t mean we simply have to live with the resulting depression and anxiety.
+The good news is, you don’t have to accept anxiety and depression as your new normal.
 The adrenal glands play a large role in balancing hormones properly, and balanced hormones may relieve the emotional strain so many people are facing.

-Let’s take a look at the function of your adrenal glands, depression, and the link between the two.
+Let me tell you about how your adrenal glands function, depression, and the link between the two.
 Then, I’ll give you some practical strategies for managing stress to help alleviate anxiety and depression.

 The important functions of the adrenal glands

-If you don’t already know what your adrenal glands do, it’s important to understand that first.
-These small, triangular shaped glands sit on top of each kidney, and are made up of the adrenal cortex and the adrenal medulla.
+It’s important to first understand what your adrenal glands do.
+These small, triangular shaped glands, made up of the adrenal cortex and the adrenal medulla, sit on top of each kidney.
 The outside part, the cortex, produces hormones necessary to survive, including cortisol and aldosterone.
-The medulla produces other hormones, like adrenaline, that serve important functions even though you can survive without them.
+The medulla produces other hormones, like adrenaline, that serve important functions, although you can survive without them.

 One of the most important functions of the adrenal glands is to help you respond to stress.
-Adrenaline is familiar to most people, and they understand that it helps prepare your body to spring into action in stressful situations.
+Most people have heard of adrenaline, and they understand that it helps prepare your body to spring into action in stressful situations.

-Less familiar are some of the other hormones.
-Your adrenals will produce these even when no obvious stressors are present.
-In fact, they mustmanufacture these hormones – you can’t live without them!
+Some of the other, less familiar, hormones are produced by the adrenals even when no obvious stressors are present.
+In fact, your adrenal glands must manufacture these hormones – you can’t live without them!

 Cortisol is one of these vital hormones.
 Cortisol has a whole range of essential functions, including helping to manage the conversion of food to energy, helping regulate blood pressure and cardiovascular activity, decreasing inflammation and managing immune responses in the body.